Around € 1 for an espresso (il caffè). Please note that in Italy the price for coffee at the bar is often lower than at the table.

 Rome Ciampino Airport (CIA) has just one terminal, operating primarily low-cost flights.

-Buses (for instance Terravision) connect Ciampino Airport with Termini railway station, the main transport hub of the city.
-It is a popular and cheap option, with one-way tickets for around € 5.
+Buses connect Ciampino Airport with Termini railway station, the main transport hub of the city.
+The bus (for instance Terravision) is a popular and cheap option, with one-way tickets to Rome for about € 5.
 Tickets can be bought upon entering the bus, or at the ticket office inside the terminal.
 The ride to Termini takes around 45 minutes.

 See the official website of Ciampino Airport for the latest news, and the various ways of getting there.

 Pasqua is rightfully considered the most important Catholic holiday in Rome.
 In the Easter week you can attend Masses in the Vatican from Thursday on.
 On Good Friday you can see a solemn Catholic procession from the Colosseum to Palatine Hill.
 After sunset on Holy Saturday, the Pope begins the Easter Vigil.
 On Easter Sunday a Mass is held on St Peter's Square.

 Natale di Roma is one of the oldest holidays in the world.
 It celebrates the day Rome was founded, according the legend on 21 April, 753 BC.
 On this day at noon something spectacular happens in the Pantheon, with a sunbeam penetrating the dome and falling exactly on the entrance portal.
 During this day festivities include music concerts and fireworks, particularly around Campidoglio Hill and in the neighborhood of Aventino.
 On this day many sights offer free entrance.